Art Élysées 2019 - Blending Great References of 20th Century Art with Contemporary Artists

-One of the major events during the Parisian Art Week, Art Élysées – Art & Design is coming back for its 12th edition this October.
-Participating vibrantly in the artistic effervescence of the capital, it is the only fair to present four different sections across four ephemeral pavilions set up along the Avenue des Champs-Élysées – modern art, contemporary art, urban art and design.
+One of the major events during the Parisian Art Week, Art Élysées – Art & Design is also a well-awaited event of the European fair agenda, participating vibrantly to the artistic effervescence of the capital.
+Having clear identity, it is the only fair to present four different sections across four ephemeral pavilions set up along the Avenue des Champs-Élysées – modern art, contemporary art, urban art and design, renewing a lively and coherent dialog between them.

 |1831 ART GALLERY|